aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 These techniques (among others) can be used to defend bad ideas, but good ideas can also be poorly defended by using them.
 In both cases, it remains a problem.
 The workspace should be a place where ideas (good and bad) are discussed honestly with logical and pragmatic arguments.

 Try and spot usages of these fallacious techniques both in your coworkers argumentation, and also in yours.
-By being aware of our biases and how they reveals themselves, we all work for a better communication with our pairs.
+By being aware of our biases and how they reveal themselves, we all work for a better communication with our pairs.

 ## Used resources